Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-Every formula is proved using the same idea.
-The Tree diagram for $B_1$ shows which possible shapes the right-side blade could take when the generating sequence is extended by two entries, and how many of those extensions result in each right-side blade shape.
-For example, the $\XOO$-Tree Diagram (Figure \ref{XOXTD}) shows that when extending the sequence by two, there are $q(q-1)$ ($q$, respectively) ways to get a right-side blade of shape $\XXX$ (of shape $\OXX$, respectively).
-With the notations of Definition \ref{Qdef}, it is clear that Picking a specific right-side blade shape for $B_2$, using the induction hypothesis and doing some simple rearranging gives formulae $(1.1)$, $(2.4)$ and $(3.2)$.
-It is also clear from this recurrence formulae that, if $Q(\XXX,B_2,m-1)$ and $Q(\OXX,B_2,m-1)$ are well-defined, then so is $Q(\XOO,B_2,m)$.
-Similarly, the $\OOX$- Tree Diagram (Figure \ref{XOXTD}) shows that and the $\XOX$-Tree Diagram (Figure \ref{XOXTD}) that Once again, picking a specific shape for $B_2$, using the induction hypothesis and rearranging proves the two equalities in $(1.1)$, $(2.3)$, and also the equalities $(3.4)$, $(1.2)$, and $(3.2)$.\\
+The $\XOO$-Tree Diagram (Figure \ref{XOXTD}) shows that when extending the sequence by two, there are $q(q-1)$ ($q$, respectively) ways to get a right-side blade of profile $\XXX$ (of profile $\OXX$, respectively).
+With the notations of Definition \ref{Qdef}, it is clear that Picking a specific right-side blade profile for $B_2$, using the induction hypothesis and doing some simple rearranging gives formulae $(1.a)$, $(2.d)$ and $(3.b)$.
+It is also clear from this recurrence formula that, if $C(\XXX,B_2,m-1)$ and $C(\OXX,B_2,m-1)$ are well-defined, then $C(\XOO,B_2,m)$ is also.
+In a similar fashion, the $\OOX$- Tree Diagram (Figure \ref{XOXTD}) shows that and the $\XOX$-Tree Diagram (Figure \ref{XOXTD}) that $C(\XOX,B_2,m)$ is equal to Once again, picking a specific profile for $B_2$, using the induction hypothesis and rearranging proves the two equalities in $(1.a)$, $(2.c)$, and also the equalities $(3.d)$, $(1.b)$, and $(3.b)$.